Network Access Control

 Monte Carlo checks for a scope-specific rule first.
 If one exists, it is used.
 If no scope-specific rule is found, the global rule is checked.
 This means scope-specific rules take precedence over the global rule.

-The global scope is used as a fallback when no scope-specific rule exists.
+The Global scope is used as a fallback when no scope-specific rule exists.

 Does this affect the Monte Carlo UI?